uviclibraries/gen-ai-research/4-critical-review.md

 ## Practice (15–20 min)

 1) **Topic you know well**
-Ask a question about a local person/place/topic you can verify from your own knowledge or trusted sites.
+- Ask a question about a local person/place/topic you can verify from your own knowledge or trusted sites.
-**Prompt:**
-`Return 6 numbered claims with a source URL and date for each claim.
+- **Prompt:**: `Return 6 numbered claims with a source URL and date for each claim.
 If unsure, say "NOT SURE".
 Do not invent sources.
 Format: table with #, Claim, Source, Date.'

-Run the **Claim Audit** steps.
+- Run the **Claim Audit** steps.
 Note any ❌ and correct them.

 2) **Bias & perspective**
-Re-ask the same question with diversity or locale constraints (e.g., “Canadian perspective”, “gender-diverse examples”).
+- Re-ask the same question with diversity or locale constraints (e.g., “Canadian perspective”, “gender-diverse examples”).
 Compare outputs.

 3) **Image bias spot-check (optional)**
-Generate an image (if your tool supports it).
+- Generate an image (if your tool supports it).
 Check for artifacts (extra fingers, garbled text) and demographic stereotypes.
 Adjust the prompt to improve representation and realism.

 > **Badge evidence:** Save a screenshot of your **Evidence Table** with at least one ❌ correction, or a before/after bias-adjusted output.